-2210 Beginning Greek I 4 hrs.
-(4, 0)
+2210 Beginning Greek I

+4 hrs.
+(4, o

 Basic principles of grammar, with reading and writing exercises.
 Acquisition of basic vocabulary.
 Reading in selected passages with an emphasis on understanding the culture of the text's production and reception.
 Foundational for any further work in Greek (biblical or classical).
-BIBL 2210 and BIBL 2220 together fulfill the Global and Intercultural Ways of Knowing: Ancient Languages component of the Liberal Arts Core Curriculum.
-OFFERED: With sufficient demand.
+BIBL 2210 and BIBL 2220 together fulfill liberal arts requirement for Global and Intercultural Ways of Knowing: Ancient Languages.
+OFFERED: Sem.
+I.

-2220 Beginning Greek II 4 hrs.
-(4, 0)
+2220 Beginning Greek II

 Continuation of Beginning Greek I. Basic principles of grammar, with reading and writing exercises.
 Acquisition of basic vocabulary.
 Reading in selected passages.
 Foundational for any further work in Greek (biblical or classical).
-BIBL 2210 and BIBL 2220 together fulfill the Global and Intercultural Ways of Knowing: Ancient Languages component of the Liberal Arts Core Curriculum.
+BIBL 2210 and BIBL 2220 together fulfill liberal arts requirement for Global and Intercultural Ways of Knowing: Ancient Languages.
 PREREQUISITE: BIBL 2210 or equivalent.
-OFFERED: With sufficient demand.
+OFFERED: Sem.
+II.